• Skip to primary navigation

 1. Sun art.
 Set a cookie cutter on top of solar paper (or even very dark construction paper) and set it in bright sun for a few hours.
 The cookie cutter will keep the paper from changing color where it sits, and the rest of the paper will darken (for solar paper) or fade (for construction paper).

-2. Cinnamon air fresheners.
+2. Cinnamon air freshener.
 Mix equal parts of sweetened applesauce and cinnamon.
 Knead and squeeze until a solid dough forms.
 Press it down to about ¼" thickness and cut out with a cookie cutter.
-Use a drinking straw to poke a hole near the top so that you can thread a ribbon through it after baking.
-Place the cut outs on a greased cookie sheet and bake at 325 until they harden.
+Avoid drilling by using a drinking straw to poke a small hole near the top so that you can thread a ribbon through it after baking.
+(But if you forget to make a hole, the drill is a handy option.)
+Place the cut outs on a greased cookie sheet and bake at 325ºF until they harden.
 Cool completely, then string a ribbon through the hole and hang.

 3. Recycled crayons.
 Set a metal cookie cutter on a metal baking sheet.
 Fill the cookie cutter up with broken crayons (wrappers removed) and bake at 350 degrees.
 Watch it closely, the crayons will melt and form one large, shaped crayon.
-Allow to cool and pop the crayon out.
+Allow to cool and pop the crayon out of the molding.

 4. Stained glass candy.
 Use Jolly Ranchers (or similar candy) in the same way that you use the crayons in #3 above.
 Heat the candy until it just melts, allow it to cool, and pop out of the cookie cutter.